MINIMIZING OUR ENVIRONMENTAL FOOTPRINT

 Equinox Gold communicates regularly with community leaders to provide updates on project development and solicit feedback on project design, and works with local landowners to ensure the company’s activities do not interfere with agriculture and subsistence practices.

 The Castle Mountain Mine produced more than 1.2 million ounces of gold from 1992 until 2001, when the project was shut down due to low gold prices.
 Since shut down the project has been almost entirely reclaimed.
-During operations and reclamation the project received numerous for exemplary environmental and reclamation practices.
+During operations and reclamation the project received numerous awards for exemplary environmental and reclamation practices.

 Equinox Gold has prepared a document that outlines the tailings dam management process at Aurizona.